DEPO-MEDRONE WITH LIDOCAINE (40MG + 10MG)/ML

 local pain caused by injecting this medicine.

 help treat the symptoms caused by the following

-will be injected directly into one or more of
+injected directly into one or more of these spaces.

 inflammation located in between the joints.
 For

 Epicondylitis, tendonitis and tenosynovitis:

 (tenosynovitis).
 For these conditions this medicine

 will be injected into the tendon or its tendon

 Your doctor may use this medicine to treat

 conditions other than those listed above.
 You must